 Over the term we will explore these aspects of celebrating differences

 - Know how to help if someone is being bullied

 - Using kind words

 - Know how to give and receive compliments

 We will be continuing our topic, ‘Christianity in Action’.
-We will be looking at Christian values, and how these are put into action in society today, focussing particularly on the work of the Salvation Army.
+We will be looking at Christian values, and how these are put into action in society today.
+Major Govier (minister from the Salvation Army) will visit to share more about how the work of the Salvation Army demonstrates Christian values.